Summer Training and Mentored Research Program for Early Career HIV and Drug Abuse Prevention Investigators

-RETI fellows make a 2-year commitment that includes fully funded travel, lodging and meals for participation in summer programs held in 2014 and 2015 conducted by our interdisciplinary faculty of experts in HIV and substance abuse research ethics faculty.
+RETI fellows make a 2-year commitment that includes fully funded travel, lodging and meals for participation in summer programs held during two consecutive summers conducted by our interdisciplinary faculty of experts in HIV and substance abuse research ethics faculty.

 The summer institutes offers lectures, discussions, skill-based exercises and mentoring for fellows to:

-(a) Gain expertise in national and international HIV research ethics issues including post-trial care, informed consent, culturally sensitive evaluation of research risks and benefit among drug using and other at-risk populations.
+- Gain expertise in national and international HIV and drug abuse research ethics issues including post-trial care, informed consent, culturally sensitive evaluation of research risks and benefit among drug using and other at-risk populations.

 Mentored Research Project (MRP)

-Applicants must have: (a) a medical or doctoral degree awarded between January 1, 2004 and December 31, 2013 in social, behavioral, public health or related fields, (b) demonstrated scholarship in HIV prevention research; (c) 10 years or less post-doctoral experience; and (d) meet requirements to apply for NIH funding.
+Applicants must have: (a) a medical or doctoral degree awarded in the last 10 years in social, behavioral, public health or related fields, (b) demonstrated scholarship in HIV and drug abuse prevention research; (c) no more than 10 years post-doctoral experience; and (d) meet requirements to apply for NIH funding.
 Special attention will be given to those applicants whose proposed research ethics plan includes drug-using populations.
 International applicants residing outside the U.S. & Canada may apply to the Institute as Santander fellows.

 Please contact Rimah Jaber at firstname.lastname@example.org for application deadlines and more information on the upcoming program.